storyicon/comfyui_musev_evolved/README.md

 # ComfyUI MuseV Evolved

-Based on the diffusion model, let us Anymate anything.
+Based on the diffusion model, let us animate anything.

 > This is the ComfyUI version of [MuseV](https://github.com/TMElyralab/MuseV), which also draws inspiration from [ComfyUI-MuseV](https://github.com/chaojie/ComfyUI-MuseV).
 It offers more configurable parameters, making it more flexible in implementation.